Create an Agent cluster

 Upon scaling down a NodePool, Agents will be unbound from the corresponding cluster.
 However, you must boot them with the Discovery Image once again before reusing them.

-Install Hypershift Operator
+Install HyperShift Operator

-Follow instructions for building the hypershift CLI in Getting Started
+Follow instructions for building the HyperShift CLI in Getting Started

-Install the Hypershift Operator
+Deploy the HyperShift Operator

 hypershift install